paulhibbitts/published-markdown-files/opened26-session-guide.md

 ### Your Mission

-Docsify-This is rooted in the 5 Rs of OER — each core feature directly supports open education values.
+Explore how Docsify-This features map directly to the 5 Rs of OER:

 | 5 R | How Docsify-This Supports It |
 |-----|------------------------------|